Skip to main content

 These cookies are absolutely delicious on their own, but if you want to pair them for a satisfying snack, then here are some ideas:

-holding a protein pumpkin chocolate chip cookie
+Hand holding a thick pumpkin chocolate chip cookie with chocolate chips throughout, blurred kitchen background

-How to Store Protein Pumpkin Chocolate Chip Cookies
+How to Store Protein Pumpkin Chocolate Chip Cookies▼

 All you need to do is place these pumpkin cookies would be in airtight container, but a cookie jar may be the best choice just because your cookies will be so inviting in a cookie jar!
 These cookies can be stored at room temperature for up to a week or in the fridge for up to two weeks.

-Can you freeze this Pumpkin Protein Chocolate Chip Cookie Dough?
+Can you freeze this Pumpkin Protein Chocolate Chip Cookie Dough?▼

 Yes, you sure can!
 Just scoop out a couple portions, add them onto a baking tray and flatten them lightly as usual.
 Cover with plastic wrap and place in the freezer until frozen.
 After, you can transfer the dough balls into a plastic bag.
 I recommend you freeze raw cookie dough for no longer than 2 months to prevent freezer burn.
 You can cook them straight from frozen, just add 1-2 extra minutes of cooking time.